-The Market Risk impact on the Group is low, in coherence with the mission of the Group and it is tracked by an ad hoc Key Performance Indicator (KPI) on the Ratio between Market Risk-Weighted Assets (RWA) and Overall RWA.
+The Market Risk impact on the Group is low, in coherence with the mission of the Group and it is monitored by an ad hoc Limit on the Ratio between Market Risk-Weighted Assets (RWA) and Overall RWA.

 The UniCredit Group implements also a hedging policy of risks related to the fluctuation of interest rates.
 Such hedges are based on estimates of behavioural models and interest rate scenarios which could have an impact on the activity, operating results and capital and financial position of the Group.